Select a category and enter your values below

 To convert from gigahertz (GHz) to terahertz (THz), use the following formula:

-To convert from gigahertz (GHz) to rotation per minute (rpm), use the following formula:
+To convert from gigahertz (GHz) to revolution per minute (rpm), use the following formula:

 To convert from gigahertz (GHz) to degree per second (deg/s), use the following formula: